Skip to main content

 All changes handled by App Lock are considered structural:

-Specifically, T&D manages all changes protected by the following permissions:
+Specifically, all structural changes are considered changes protected by the following permissions:

 • Display Application